 All schools at Claremont Graduate University participate in the Yellow Ribbon Program.

-The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-The program allows institutions of higher learning (degree-granting institutions) in the United States to voluntarily enter into an agreement with the Veterans Administration (VA) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
-The institution can contribute up to 50% of those expenses and the VA will match the same amount as the institution.
+The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9⁄11 Veterans Educational Assistance Act of 2008.
+With this program, degree-granting institutions in the United States voluntarily enter into an agreement with the Veterans Administration (VA) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.

 - You served an aggregate period of active duty after September 10, 2001, of at least 36 months